astropy/astropy/docs/io/fits/appendix/faq.rst

 As Astropy is meant to be used as a piece in other software projects, some exceptions raised by Astropy are by design.
-For example, one of the most common exceptions is a `~.exceptions.KeyError` when an attempt is made to read the value of a non-existent keyword in a header::
+For example, one of the most common exceptions is a `KeyError` when an attempt is made to read the value of a non-existent keyword in a header::

     >>> from astropy.io import fits